M4n0zz/Gen1PokeScripts/Polished Pong/README.md

 # 🕹️ Polished Pong

-This script adds a refined version of the classic Pong mini-game, originally created by TheZZAZZGlitch — now with enhanced features and improved gameplay!
+This script adds a refined version of the classic Pong mini-game, originally created by TheZZAZZGlitch!
 # ![preview](PolishedPong.jpg)
 ### Features